-The IDMA Port provides an efficient means of communication between a host system and the ADSP-2188M.
+The IDMA Port provides an efficient means of communication between a host system and the ADSP-2185M.
 The port is used to access the on-chip program memory and data memory of the DSP with only one DSP cycle per word overhead.
 The IDMA port cannot, however, be used to write to the DSP's memory-mapped control registers.
 A typical IDMA transfer process is described as follows:

 - 1. Host starts IDMA transfer - 2.
-Host checks IACK control line to see if the DSP is busy - 3.
+Host checks \overline{IACK} control line to see if the DSP is busy - 3.
 Host uses $\overline{\text{IS}}$ and IAL control lines to latch either the DMA starting address (IDMAA) or the PM/DM OVLAY selection into the DSP's IDMA control registers.
 If Bit 15 = 1, the value of bits 7:0 represent the IDMA overlay: bits 14:8 must be set to 0.
-If Bit 15 = 0, the value of Bits 13:0 represent the starting address of internal memory to be accessed and Bit 14 reflects PM or DM for access. - 4.
-Host uses \overline{IS} and \overline{IRD} (or \overline{IWR}) to read (or write) DSP internal memory (PM or DM). - 5.
-Host checks $\overline{\text{IACK}}$ line to see if the DSP has completed the previous IDMA operation. - 6.
+If Bit 15 = 0, the value of Bits 13:0 represent the starting address of internal memory to be accessed and Bit 14 reflects PM or DM for access.
+For ADSP-2185M, IDDMOVLAY and IDPMOVLAY bits in IDMA overlay register should be set to zero. - 4.
+Host uses $\overline{\text{IS}}$ and $\overline{\text{IRD}}$ (or $\overline{\text{IWR}}$) to read (or write) DSP internal memory (PM or DM). - 5.
+Host checks IACK line to see if the DSP has completed the previous IDMA operation. - 6.
 Host ends IDMA transfer.

 The IDMA port has a 16-bit multiplexed address and data bus and supports 24-bit program memory.
-The IDMA port is completely asynchronous and can be written while the ADSP-2188M is operating at full speed.
+The IDMA port is completely asynchronous and can be written while the ADSP-2185M is operating at full speed.